JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

 - After you have made the request, return to the juror website or call the hotline at 703-228-0533 to check the status of your request.

 - Wait at least 48 hours for your request to be processed.

 - You may not be automatically contacted so it is up to you to check your status.

 Jury Assembly Room, 10th Floor

-The Jury Assembly Room has a snack vending machine, water cooler and coffee machine — you can bring beverages and food in the room.
+The Jury Assembly Room has a snack vending machine, water cooler, small refrigerator, and coffee machine — you can bring beverages and food in the room.